massanoori/THRotator/docs-source/en/index.rst

 `Source code (GitHub) <https://github.com/massanoori/THRotator>`_

-But .ini files are in the public domain.
+But configuration files are in the public domain.

 If you would like to build THRotator from source code or to add your own mods, see :doc:`pages/development`.